What is a C-61 / D-53 Wood Tanks Contractor?

 Wooden tanks contractors are typically sought out by breweries or manufacturing companies.

-However, in some cases they may work as a sub to a General Engineering Contractor that could completing a project that calls for specialized wooden tanks.
+However, in some cases, they may work as a sub to a General Engineering Contractor that could be completing a project that calls for specialized wooden tanks.

 General Engineering Contractors oversee that the subcontractor has executed their duties in adherence to code and to the specific requests of a client.
 For a more in-depth look at the General Engineering Contractor license check out this article.